All Episodes

 There are alternatives.

-There's cork, there's uh uh silicone, things like that.
+There's cork, there's silicone, things like that.

-But in my experience and what I've encountered, the argument that people are gonna not buy a plastic water bottle because liquid death is an alternative, I think also presupposes that people will choose not to buy a glass product with less plastic because they see liquid death as a cheaper alternative, which in fact just increases total plastic consumption worldwide.
+But in my experience and what I've encountered, the argument that people are going to not buy a plastic water bottle because liquid death is an alternative, I think also presupposes that people will choose not to buy a glass product with less plastic because they see liquid death as a cheaper alternative, which in fact just increases total plastic consumption worldwide.

 mike cessario